Computer Skills That Will Help You Get Hired

 Here are some computer skills that are prized by employers in a wide variety of sectors.

 Virtually all workers have some familiarity with Microsoft Word.
 However, individuals who can carry out mail merges, modify macro scripts, format documents expertly, and execute other complex functions are most highly recruited.
+You can get certified in Microsoft Office, which will enhance your resume and marketing to employers.

 Facility with spreadsheet programs, especially Microsoft Excel, is referenced in many job announcements.
 Candidates who can create complex macros to organize spreadsheet information are in particularly high demand.